Darkathx/CENG453_20231_Group10_frontend/README.md

-# Group10 - Catan - Backend Development
+# Group10 - Catan - Frontend Development

 This module consists of the implentations for client-side development of desktop application of our Catan game.